Package Exports

 Creating MCP applications:

 Use McpLlm.application() to create function calling schemas from MCP tools.
-The returned IMcpLlmApplication includes the IMcpLlmFunction.validate() function for validation feedback.
+The returned IMcpLlmApplication works across all LLM providers and includes validation feedback.

 - JSON Schema v4, v5, v6, v7